 Microwave will continue to be a major mobile backhaul medium, connecting around 50 percent of all radio sites in 2019.
 This report gives Ericsson's view of important aspects of microwave in backhaul networks including capacity needs and capabilities, spectrum, total cost of ownership, packet functionalities and service defined networks and how this will evolve towards 2020.

-The Evolved IP Network solution (EIN) provides a dependable, cost-effective and fully featured IP transport foundation for multi-service broadband offerings.
-EIN is based on ...
+The Evolved IP Network (EIN) solution provides high performance, scalable, cost-effective and highly reliable IP transport for multi-service broadband services.
+EIN is based on Ericsson’s ...

 Today’s digital life is expanding into more areas of society and business.
 When one person is connected their life changes and when everything is connected our world changes.
 In the ...

-Networks Software 14B is our first coordinated network-wide software launch and is focused on enhancing network performance and enabling operator growth.
-The over 200 new and ...
+Our Networks Software is our coordinated network-wide software launches and it's focused on enhancing network performance and enabling operator growth.
+Each release contains a number of new and ...